-2.1.3 Download and Installation
+Download and Installation

 The pan compiler can be invoked via the Unix (Linux) command line, ant, or maven.
 The easiest for the simple examples in this book is the command line interface.
-(See :ref:'running_panc'for installation instructions for all the execution methods.)
+(See Running the Compiler for installation instructions for all the execution methods.)
 Locate and download the latest version of the pan tarball and untar this into a convenient directory.
 You can find the packaged versions of the compiler in the releases area of the GitHub repository.